Celluloid: Deterioration

 Many sources of deterioration in celluloid exist, such as thermal, chemical, photochemical, and physical.
 The most inherent flaw is as celluloid ages, the camphor molecules are ‘squeezed’ out of the mass due to the unsustainable pressure used in the production.
 That pressure causes the nitrocellulose molecules to bind back to each other or crystallize, and this results in the camphor molecules being shoved out of the material.
-Once exposed to the environment, camphor can undergo sublimation at room temperature, leaving the plastic as brittle nitrocellulose.
+Once exposed to the environment, camphor can undergo sublimation at room temperature, and the plastic reverts to brittle nitrocellulose.
 Also, with exposure to excess heat, the nitrate groups can break off and expose nitrogen gases, such as nitrous oxide and nitric oxide, to the air.

 Another factor that can cause this is excess moisture, which can accelerate deterioration of nitrocellulose with the presence of nitrate groups, either newly fragmented from heat or still trapped as a free acid from production.
 Both of these sources allow the accumulation of nitric acid.
 Another form of deterioration, photochemical deterioration, is severe in celluloid because it absorbs ultraviolet light well.
 The absorbed light leads to chain-breakage and stiffening.

 Among collectors of antiques, the deterioration of celluloid is generally known as "celluloid rot."
 The chemical processes involved are not perfectly understood, but it is widely believed that the gases released by a piece undergoing celluloid rot can trigger celluloid rot in nearby articles of celluloid which were previously intact.